emmajanedrews/base-template/_posts/2018-01-31-what-are-3-big-mistakes-that-will-keep-you-from-getting-your-dream-home.md

 ---
 layout: post
-title: What are 3 Big Mistakes Homebuyers Keep You From Getting Your Dream Home?
+title: What are 3 Big Mistakes That Will Keep You From Getting Your Dream Home?
 date: 2018-01-31 09:30:00
 tags:
   - Buying a Home